grpc/proposal/A48-xds-least-request-lb-policy.md

 ).
 This approach entails some degree of raciness which will be discussed later (See [Outstanding request counter raciness](#outstanding-request-counter-raciness)).

+##### Duplicate addresses in resolution result

+The `least_request_experimental` policy will as the `round_robin` policy allow for duplicate addresses in the resolution result.
+Duplicate addresses will due to the picker behavior have a higher probability of being selected.
+The increased selection probability for some duplicated address does however not corralate well with the number of duplicates in relation to the total number of addresses (which is the case with the `round_robin` policy).

 ### Temporary environment variable protection